Mike Phelan: Coaching career

 On 20 November 2014, Phelan was announced as a first-team coach at Norwich City.
 Following the resignation of Neil Adams on 5 January 2015, Phelan was named caretaker manager of Norwich.
 On 9 January, Norwich appointed Hamilton Academical manager Alex Neil, and Phelan returned to his first-team coaching duties.
 On 20 January, Phelan left the club by mutual consent.
 On 5 February, Phelan was named assistant manager at Hull City.
 On 22 July 2016, following the resignation of Steve Bruce, the club confirmed that Phelan would act as caretaker manager.
 He was named Premier League Manager of the Month for August, after victories over Leicester City and Swansea City, and a narrow defeat to Manchester United.
 On 13 October, Phelan was appointed first-team manager on a permanent basis.
 On 3 January 2017, Hull City's vice-chairman Ehab Allam released a statement stating that the club and Phelan had parted company for a "fresh approach".

-On 16 July 2018, Phelan was appointed sporting director at Central Coast Mariners; however, less than six months later, on 19 December, Phelan was appointed as a first-team coach for Manchester United's caretaker manager, Ole Gunnar Solskjær.
+On 16 July 2018, Phelan was appointed sporting director at Central Coast Mariners; a mostly ambassadorial position.
+Less than six months later on 19 December, Phelan was appointed as a first-team coach for Manchester United's caretaker manager, Ole Gunnar Solskjær.
 On 10 May, he was appointed as United's assistant manager for the second time.

 In December 2021, following Solskjær's departure as Manchester United manager, his interim replacement Ralf Rangnick confirmed that Phelan would remain as one of the club's first-team coaches, though he was not involved in training sessions.

+On 8 December 2024, Phelan moved to be assistant head coach at Plymouth Argyle only to leave on 31 December 2024, following the departure of manager Wayne Rooney.